University of Alabama at Birmingham

 Architects and Consultants: Feasibility studies that involve architectural/consultant design/review or programming of facilities for users and that involve use of outside consulting or architectural assistance must be reviewed and approved through the designated Office of Primary Responsibility.
 The respective Office of Primary Responsibility will provide appropriate architectural/consultant selection procedures and is responsible for staffing such selections and contract provisions.

-Contractors: All work involving persons or work forces (for example, contractors, subcontractors, material suppliers/installers) other than UAB Facilities personnel with regards to modifications and/or additions to facilities or utilities must be requested through the Office of the Associate Vice President for Facilities or the Associate Vice President for Financial Affairs and Administration.
-Departments/units engaging such contractors must have procedures in place which have been approved by the Office of the Associate Vice President for Facilities.
+Contractors: All work involving persons or work forces (for example, contractors, subcontractors, material suppliers/installers) other than UAB Facilities personnel with regards to modifications and/or additions to facilities or utilities must be requested through the Office of the Senior Facilities Officer or the Associate Vice President for Financial Affairs and Administration.
+Departments/units engaging such contractors must have procedures in place which have been approved by the Office of the Senior Facilities Officer.
 In order to monitor the quality of outside contractor services and to verify compliance with workers' compensation and liability insurance requirements, all contractors performing work on any component of UAB’s Physical Plant must be approved by the respective Office of Primary Responsibility listed in the Implementation section.

 Exterior Changes: All projects at UAB which impact the exterior appearance of a facility or the appearance of the grounds must be submitted to the UAB President and to the Board of Trustees for review and approval.
 When applicable, appropriate approvals through the President and the Board of Trustees will be obtained through the designated Offices of Primary Responsibility listed in the Implementation section.